-- Expendable Clone: The time-displaced Lilianas and Nicol Bolases die a lot, and rather violently too.
+- Expendable Clone: The time-displaced Lilianas and Nicol Bolases die swiftly, messily and without exception.

-- Fantastic Time Management: Tezzeret's solution to the labyrinth is to borrow Renn's time-manipulating clockworking powers and explore every single passage in the maze with an unlimited number of alternate reality versions of himself.
+- Fantastic Time Management: Tezzeret's solution to the labyrinth is to borrow Renn's time-manipulating clockworking powers and explore every single passage in the maze by observing an unlimited number of alternate reality versions of himself doing so.

 - Gadgeteer Genius: Tezzeret.
 He tells a story of how he amused himself as an apprentice by saving his fellow students' scraps and building incredible contraptions out of the stuff they threw away.

 - Hates Small Talk:His voice faded to a gurgle as the dragon leaned on his chest hard enough to spring a couple of his ribs.
 "Banter," said Nicol Bolas, "gets on my nerves."

 - Hypocritical Humor: Count the number of times Tezzeret refers to Jace as a "vicious little gutter monkey" in his narration, then ponder just how well that describes Tezzeret himself growing up in the slums.

 - I Know You Know I Know: Jace and Tezzeret play this game early in the novel — each tries to anticipate the other's moves on Esper, each knowing that the other is doing the same thing.

 - Indy Ploy: When Tezzeret fights Renn, he has to make up his strategy on the fly — and he hates improvising.
 It involves injecting himself with sangrite (without any of the usual tools for doing that) slowly enough that it won't immediately make him explode.